hapax/hapax.github.io/assets/teaching.md

 6. (Bonus) A triangular pile of sand, height $H$, is centred at $x=0$.
-   The sides lie at the angle of repose $\alpha$, and there is a "moat" around the pile, so that the rolling layer simply falls off rather than piling up.
+   The sides lie at the angle of repose $\alpha$, and there is a "moat" around the pile, so that the rolling layer simply falls off rather than building up around the edges.
-   A child pours a thin stream of sand from a bucket onto the apex of the pile, at some time-dependent rate $b(t)w$.
+   A child pours a thin stream of sand from a bucket onto the apex of the pile.

    <figure>
     <div style="text-align:center"><img src ="/images/posts/sandpile3.png"